Feedback to the Draft Regional Policy Statement

 Feedback on the Draft Regional Policy Statement (RPS) was provided by 50 people and organisations, during a six week feedback period over May/June 2016.
 Feedback was received across a range of topics, in particular relating to the Biodiversity, Infrastructure and Energy, Coastal, Social and Economic Wellbeing, and Character and Amenity chapters.

-This feedback will has informed the further development of the RPS and rule drafting phase of the Nelson Plan.
-The release of the Draft Nelson Plan together with a revised RPS has now been released for further feedback.
-You can find out more and have your say at shape.nelson.govt.nz/nelson-plan
+This feedback has informed the further development of the RPS and rule drafting phase of the Nelson Plan.
+The Draft Nelson Plan together with a revised RPS was released for further feedback in October-December 2020.
+Engagement documents and materials can be found at shape.nelson.govt.nz/nelson-plan

 Summary of feedback